milvus-io/milvus/docs/developer_guides/chap05_proxy.md

 The policy of _scheduleDqTask()_ should target on throughput.
 It should also take visibility into consideration.
 For example, if an insert task and a query arrive in a same time tick and the query comes after insert, the query should be scheduled in the next tick thus the query can see the insert.

 _TaskDoneTest(ts Timestamp)_ will check all the three task queues.
-If no task found before _ts_, then the function returns _true_, indicates that all the tasks before _ts_ are completed.
+If no task is found before _ts_, then the function returns _true_, indicates that all the tasks before _ts_ are completed.

 - Statistics